-For the \textit{without NSD} case, the hysteresis loop in the $x$--$\dot{x}$ plane is presented in Figure \ref{fig:hysteresis loops exp3}(a).
-The discovered evolution law reduces to rate-dominated form $\dot{z}(t) = 2.1847 \dot{x}(t)$, together with the dynamics motion equation $22.2798 \ddot{x}(t) + 18.4829 \dot{x}(t) + 1571.7874 x(t) + 1572.5618 z(t) = -22.2798 u(t)$, which in nature is a linear system.
+For the \textit{without NSD} case, the loop of $\dot{x}-x$ plane is presented in Figure \ref{fig:hysteresis loops exp3}(a).
+The discovered evolution law reduces to a linear form $\dot{z}(t) = 2.1847 \dot{x}(t)$, together with the motion equation $22.2798 \ddot{x}(t) + 18.4829 \dot{x}(t) + 1571.7874 x(t) + 1572.5618 z(t) = -22.2798 u(t)$, which in nature is a linear system.
 This reflects that our proposed framework is capable of automatically discovering a linear equation if the system comes without evident nonlinearity or hysteresis.
-Figures~\ref{fig:training results without exp3} and \ref{fig:testing results without exp3} show that the model closely matches the training and testing responses in terms of displacement, velocity, and acceleration.
-Table~\ref{tab:nrmse exp3} provides quantitative results.
-The small NRMSEs confirm that the framework achieves accurate and robust identification when the hysteresis is mild and rate-dominated.
+Figure \ref{fig:training results without exp3} and \ref{fig:testing results without exp3} show that the model closely matches the training and testing responses in terms of displacement, velocity, and acceleration.
+Table \ref{tab:nrmse exp3} provides quantitative results.
+The small NRMSEs confirm that the framework achieves accurate and robust identification.